 complex and contradictory architecture vs. simple and picturesque architecture

 different outside and inside architecture

 Are any of the above "architectures" really discussed when Post-Modern Architecture is discussed?

 Charles Jencks published The Language of Post-Modern Architecture in 1977.

-October 1977, the cover of Progressive Architecture looked like this:
+In 1978, one of the covers of Progressive Architecture looked almost exactly like this:

-..and the copy-cats were now uncontrollably out of the bag.
-I remember professors in school being literally afraid that students would start doing the same thing.
+and the copy-cats were now uncontrollably out of the bag.
+I remember professors in school being literally afraid that students will start doing the same thing.